nasa/fprime/Gds/README.md

 ### TCP Client
-The TCP client is simply a passthrough for data coming from the TCP Server and the F' Distribution.
+The TCP client is simply a passthrough for data coming from the TCP Server and the F´ Distribution.
 The client handles all the socket connection overhead and passes un-parsed data onto all objects registered with it.

 ### Distributor